hl2659/c2q-express/README.md

 ### Instruction

 ### Get Started
+Firstly, fetch the nctids from your required start date to required end date using new_id_extraction.py file using the necessary arguments.
+Example to fetch nctids shown in examples.

+Secondly, comes the Criteria2Query process where we have 3 steps (fetch,parse and normalization)

 - -fetch	fetch free-text eligibility criteria from clinicaltrials.gov
 - -parse	parse free-text eligibility criteria
 - -normalize	numberic and temporal information normalization